 Omega-3s condition your scalp naturally.
 They strengthen the skin’s barrier, keeping moisture in.
 They also reduce scalp inflammation, like in dandruff.

 For hair growth vitamins to work best, add omega-3s.
-Salmon, chia seeds, and walnuts are great sources.
-Include them in your meals for shiny hair.
+Salmon, chia seeds, and walnuts are excellent sources.
+Please include them in your meals for shiny hair.

 Simple Ways to Add Healthy Fats to Your Diet